jckinsey01/JS-Practice/src/03-Midterm-Practice/01-mt-funcy.md

-# Gettin' Funcy with Strings
+# Gettin' Funcky with Strings

 Here's what you should understand by the end of the midterm.
 You should know ...